-Large scale development.
-Development whose combined ground floor footprint is equal to or greater than 9,000 square feet within a single parcel, and/or is four stories or greater than four-stories in 'R' zoning districts or is five-stories or greater in all other zoning districts.
+Large Scale Development.
+Development whose combined ground floor footprint is equal to or greater than 9,000 square feet within a single parcel, or is four stories or greater in 'R' zoning districts or is five-stories or greater in all other zoning districts.
 In the case of an addition to an existing building, the combined footprint and height of both the existing building and the addition located on the same parcel apply.